Alfresco/tutorials/docs/api-tutorial/introduction.md

 After retrieving and saving the ID of the Contracts folder you can now create a new Contract within it.
 For that use the second request of the collection.

 Here Postman will send a POST(1) request to the `/nodes` API using the `folderId` variable(2) you created in the last request.
-In the request body(3) there will only be a name and the type you want your file to have `ct:contract`(4).
-Note that the body is written in JSON(5).
+In the request body(3) there will only be the file you want to upload(4) as well as the type it will have: `ct:contract`(5).
+Just click `Choose File` and select a document from your system.

 If you wanted to create a more generic document you could use `cm:content` as th type or `cm:folder` to create a folder.
 In the test section we will again create a variable for the contractId, so we can use it in the next chapters.